 - The thermometer should not be used near microwaves or other sources of possible interference (possibly baby monitors)

-- The thermometer should not be used on any area that was pressed against another surface or covered in the last 30 minutes by items, including hats, pillows, and headrests, etc.
+- The thermometer should not be used on any area pressed against another surface or covered in the last 30 minutes by items, including hats, pillows, and headrests, etc.

-We recommend parents keep a traditional thermometer like the Vicks oral thermometer on hand as a backup in case they have any concerns about infrared thermometer accuracy.
-We also suggest storing your thermometer in your baby's nursery/child's room as this is likely a place where you will commonly be taking your little one's temperature.
+We recommend that parents keep a traditional thermometer like the Vicks oral thermometer on hand as a secondary device if they have any concerns about the infrared thermometer accuracy.
+We also suggest storing your thermometer in your baby's nursery/child's room, as this is likely a place where you will commonly be taking your little one's temperature.
 As such, perhaps you will be able to forgo the 30 minutes in the same room wait time if your little one has been in their room 30 minutes before using the thermometer.

 — Wendy Schmitz